aeruhxi/Deezic/README.md

-# Deezic
+# Deezic (rewrite)
-Deezic is a Desktop Music Player App for Deezer made with Electron, React, and Redux.
+Deezic is a Desktop Music Player App for Deezer made with Electron and React.

-This is currently in development.
+> This is a rewrite branch

 ## Development
 ### Requirements